charlieabela/medicX-KG/README.md

 ## About medicX-KG

-MedicX-KG addresses pharmacist decision support challenges in small jurisdictions that are aligned with EU law but face supply chain and regulatory particularities (e.g., continued reliance on UK imports post-Brexit).
+medicX-KG addresses pharmacist decision support challenges in small jurisdictions that are aligned with EU law but face supply chain and regulatory particularities (e.g., continued reliance on UK imports post-Brexit).

 For details, refer to our manuscript: *medicX-KG: A Knowledge Graph for Pharmacists' Drug Information Needs*.